Friday, January 25, 2008

 Because 1st graders are natural artistic geniuses, my main goal was to get them started and then stand out of their way.

-ok there are a just a few firm rules, a few of them are:
+In a picture book there are a just a few firm rules, a few of them are:

 1.The main character should remain recognizable from page to page.